Experience-Monks/adviser-plugin-dependencies/docs/rules/package-size.md

 ## Syntax

 ```
-"dependencies/package-size": ["warn", { "threshold": "2000", "whitelist": ["react"] }]
+"dependencies/package-size": ["warn", { "threshold": "20", "whitelist": ["react"] }]
 ```

 The rule `package-size` receives two arguments: `threshold` and `whitelist`.

 ### threshold

-Number - representing the package size limit in bytes that will trigger an error / warning when exceeded.
+Number - representing the package size limit in kilobytes that will trigger an error / warning when exceeded.

 Optional

-If no threshold is specified, Adviser will fallback to a default of 30000 bytes.
+If no threshold is specified, Adviser will fallback to a default of 30 kb.

 ### whitelist